ecno20/paciente-service/README.md

 - load_collections_data.js

 ## Deploy
+## Creating the image
+This image is based on [linux/arm64](https://hub.docker.com/_/openjdk/tags?page=1&name=17) for Linux.

+The complete specification of the image that contains the application is in the [Dockerfile](Dockerfile)
+## Building the image.
+Build the image using `docker` or `podman`, below the commands for using podman.
+More information on how to use it [here](https://podman.io/).
+The first version for a standard is frequently used `1.0.`

+`docker build -t cloud-paciente-service:spring-docker .`

+`Warning`

+Don't forget to use your Hub's account to tag the image, because when pushing the image to the hub, the account is where it will be located.

+`docket tag cloud-paciente-service:spring-docker ecno20/cloud-paciente-service:v1.0`

 `// TODO `
 ## Test
 Execute the next `curl` command to validate the deploy of the service.